Repossessing My Mind: My Most Cherished Life Achievement

 Are all these authorities leaving any part of our brain for us to use, by our own reasoning and intuitive self-conduct---or we are just a bunch of village idiots having to be told when to inhale and when to exhale?

-Everybody is going scared shitless over the survival of their precious ass---pardon my scientific terminology.
-On top of all that, religion is either telling humans that they were born sinners, or that they should blow their f-n heads off for a "higher cause".
+Everybody is going scared over the survival of their precious ass---pardon my scientific terminology.
+On top of all that, religion is either telling humans that they were born sinners, or that they should blow themselves up for a "higher cause".

 Boy, are we a messed up species---so, you religious folks be careful when you are saying that your god created man in his own image; it's a scary thought that our celestial boss looks anything like us!